History/Tour 100 Years in the Making

 In 1988 Brian Ruelle and Kelley Starr opened the Centennial Bar and Grille as it is known and loved today.
 Brian and his dedicated staff continue to make improvements to the building and your dining experience.

 Today the Centennial serves lunch and dinner everyday and brunch on Sundays.
 We have seating for 85 in two spacious dining areas.
 We have a game room for the kid in all of us.
-The Centennial is smoke-free till 9pm and our east dining room is always smoke-free.

 You are never far from home at the Centennial